Outdoor Furniture: Tips for Personalizing Your Patio

 If you don’t have the space for a picnic table, choose a small, round table, preferably with a glass top for easy cleaning and sturdy enough to withstand breezy nights.
 I like a medium sized bistro table made out of rod iron and matching chairs with fluffy cushions.
 But for the larger spaces, the long, rectangular picnic table is such a great way to share dinner with friends on a warm summer night.

-: Don't forget to invest in some sturdy umbrellas if you are in direct sunlight.
+Comfort: Don’t forget to invest in some sturdy umbrellas if you are in direct sunlight.
 Nothing ruins a great meal like sunburns and a wilted salad.
-You can find some great deals on outdoor umbrellas at Home Decorators Collection
+You can find some great deals on outdoor umbrellas at Home Decorators Collection and Patio World.

 Also, if there’s no breeze comin’ over that mountain/burb fence, borrow a tip from model photographers and plug in a large fan to blow a gentle wind on your glamorous guests.
 Everyone will look and feel fabulous and you will be named Host of the Year.